Play Live Radio

 • Check must come directly from the IRA to the charity (Missouri State University Foundation)

-• Designate the organization (for KSMU or Ozarks Public Television)
+• Designate the organization (KSMU)

 • Check should be mailed to: